 FREQUENTLY ASKED QUESTIONS

-What relevance do cavemen have to life in the 21st century?
+What relevance do traditional diets and lifestyles have to the 21st century world?

-In the current climate of concern regarding both physical and mental health, and in light of the increasing pressure and stress that many are exposed to, it makes sense to study previous generations and to examine their way of life in comparison to ours.
+In the current climate of concern regarding both physical and mental health, and in light of the increasing pressure and stress that many are exposed to, it makes sense to study previous generations and to examine their way of life in comparison to ours in the hope of finding some solutions.
 There is no doubt that many of our ancestors – both relatively recently and from many millennia ago –faced difficulties that we cannot even comprehend.
 However, there are positive lessons that we can learn from the way they lived at different times and in different locations.
-Nutrition, fitness, a sense of community or social cohesion, family support within the group, traditional methods of cooking, building and creating – these are just a few of the things that we can study.
+Nutrition, a level of physical robustness, a shared religious framework, a sense of community or social cohesion, family support within the group, traditional methods of cooking, building and creating – these are just a few of the things that we can look at.
 For some, the wider term of ‘Ancestral Health’ is considered more suitable to this endeavour.
-Using the word ‘Paleo’ gives us a foundation upon which to build, by examining the way that we have lived for the majority of our time on the earth.
+Using the word ‘Paleo’ gives us a foundation upon which to build – a starting point – by examining the way that we have lived for the majority of our time on the earth.
 It then allows us to examine the subsequent changes – and the effects of those changes both good and bad – in the hope of bringing light to bear on some of the problems we now face as a species.

 Are you suggesting that we run around with spears and cook our prey over an open fire?

-The Paleo, primal or ancestral lifestyle is a template, a ‘blueprint’ in the words of Mark Sisson.
+The ancestral lifestyle is a template or blueprint.
 We are not seeking to replicate the life of hunter-gatherers in today’s modern world, but trying to take what is beneficial about their lifestyle and adapting it to our own.
-We can look back at various times in history to learn and revive traditions or skills that may have been long forgotten.
+In addition to this, we can go back only two or three generations and see the radical changes that industrialised food production has brought to our diets.
+We can study our collective history to learn and revive traditions or skills that may have been long forgotten.
 We do this because they are valuable and because we think that there may be something to gain by adapting this knowledge.
+There is also a recognition of what we have lost, or what we could potentially lose if such traditions and knowledge are not preserved.
 When we learn from the past, it is not because we want to return to the past.
 They are two very different things.

 We have evolved to eat these relatively new foods haven’t we?